The history of orange juice

 To concentrate, or not to concentrate?

 At the advent of WWII, the US army was worried about scurvy-induced tooth loss among troops, but, weirdly, they had trouble convincing recruits to eat their sour-tasting lemon-crystal rations.
 Enter frozen concentrated orange juice (FCOJ)!
 After extraction, pasteurisation and ridding of pulp (which, ironically, we now know to be the most nutritional part), the juice was evaporated under vacuum and heat until the remaining liquid was about 65 per cent sugar.
-Essences, Vitamin C and oils extracted during the process were then added back later in combinations called “flavor packs” to restore taste and to give brands their own unique “taste sensation”.
+Essences, Vitamin C and oils extracted during the process were then added back later in combinations called “flavour packs” to restore taste and to give brands their own unique “taste sensation”.
 People were educated on how to mix FCOJ with water in order to “reconstitute” it, or it was repackaged as “ready-to-serve” orange juice (RTS).
 In either form, the product took off, dominating the market for over 30 years.

 But as health became more of an issue in the early 1980s, a new product emerged as a winner.
 Not-from-concentrate OJ (NFC) certainly sounded healthier – if only people realised it meant flash-pasteurisation, de-oxygenation, de-oiling via centrifuge and then either freezing in 55-gallon drums or storing in stainless steel aseptic tanks for up to a year, after which time, now virtually tasteless, it would also be reinjected with brand-customised “flavour packs”.
 Mmm… just like sunshine in a glass!